OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNumericObserverList.rst

         'Inequality'.
 If the State is **Not Triggered** it changes to **Triggered** if any of the ObservedProperties reaches the Threshold.
-If the State is **Triggered** it changes to **Not Triggered** only if all of the ObservedProperties no longer meet the ‘Threshold including Hysteresis’** .**
+If the State is **Triggered** it changes to **Not Triggered** only if all of the ObservedProperties no longer meet the �Threshold including Hysteresis�** .**

         This property has id ``3.6``.

+    .. _ocanumericobserverlist_observedproperties:

+    .. cpp:member:: OcaList<OcaProperty> ObservedProperties

+        List of identifiers of the properties being observed.

+        This property has id ``3.2``.

+    .. _ocanumericobserverlist_operator:

+    .. cpp:member:: OcaRelationalOperator Operator

+        Relational operator used when comparing the value of the observed property to the threshold value.

+        This property has id ``3.4``.

     .. _ocanumericobserverlist_period:

     .. cpp:member:: OcaTimeInterval Period

         Repetition period or zero.
-If nonzero, the observer will retrieve the value and emit
+Zero value means the **Observation** event is not emitted periodically.

         This property has id ``3.7``.

+    .. _ocanumericobserverlist_state:

+    .. cpp:member:: OcaObserverState State

+        State: triggered, not triggered

+        This property has id ``3.1``.

+    .. _ocanumericobserverlist_threshold:

+    .. cpp:member:: OcaFloat64 Threshold

+        Comparison value for raising the **Triggered** event.

+        This property has id ``3.3``.

+    .. _ocanumericobserverlist_twoway:

+    .. cpp:member:: OcaBoolean TwoWay

+        True to emit a **Triggered** event upon crossing the threshold in either direction; false to emit only upon crossing in the primary direction (i.e. rising when **Operator** is set to GreaterThan or GreaterThanOrEqual; falling when **Operator** is set to LessThan **** or LessThanOrEqual; equality when **Operator** is set to Equality;
+        inequality when **Operator** is set to Inequality).

+        This property has id ``3.5``.

     Properties inherited from :ref:`ocaagent`: